-Now, this article talks mostly to HubSpot Marketing, but it is important to note that HubSpot is far more than just a marketing tool.
+Now, this article talks mostly to HubSpot Marketing Hub, but it is important to note that HubSpot is far more than just a marketing tool.
 The HubSpot Flywheel shows the four different components of the modern HubSpot solution, CRM, Marketing, Sales and Service.
-This article deals predominantly with the Marketing components but will touch on the other components as the HubSpot solution does work well as a unit when each of the four elements leverages each other - AKA the flywheel.

 Disclaimer: HubSpot lit up our own digital marketing

 It's important to state that MO Agency is a Platinum HubSpot partner.
 To this effect, we utilise HubSpot and a HubSpot inbound marketing methodology for our own digital marketing; and we manage a number of our client's digital marketing campaigns with HubSpot.
 We are advocates of the product and our results are always better if we have the opportunity to use HubSpot.

 Take a look at our traffic since signing up with HubSpot in November 2016.
 At the time I wrote the first iteration of the blog on 24th of January 2018, we'd captured 350 new contacts in January 2018, of which most were marketing managers and business executives, our primary target personas.
 (The blog has since been updated a few times to account for HubSpot pricing and functionality changes)

 HubSpot Marketing Starter Is designed to funnel you into HubSpot Marketing Professional

 It's worth noting that the HubSpot product set is a funnel.
 HubSpot wants you to purchase a Professional ($800/month) or Enterprise ($3200/month) licence.